Comment on page

 sts graph retention remove-expired-data --immediately

-If you are using the event/metrics/traces store provided with StackState, your data will by default be retained for 30 days.
+If you are using the metric/event store provided with StackState, your data will by default be retained for 30 days.
 In most cases, the default settings will be sufficient to store all indices for this amount of time.

 In some circumstances it may be necessary to adjust the disk space available to Elasticsearch and how it is allocated to each index group, for example if you anticipate a lot of data to arrive for a specific index.